school-is-cool

 Poetry Study Guide

-Page history last edited by Mrs. K. 5 mos ago
+Page history last edited by Mrs. K. 10 years, 3 months ago

 Poetry Study Guide

-Poetic Licence--you can break the rules as long as you have a good reason
+Poetic License--you can break the rules as long as you have a good reason

 Sound Devices--the use of a sound or musical quality to achieve a certain effect